USNavalResearchLaboratory/simdissdk/README.md

 changes, and render 3D representations of objects within a 3D scene.
 Secondary modules provide utilities for parsing SIMDIS data files, performing coordinate system conversions, object state vector computations, and data metric calculations.

 The intent of the SIMDIS SDK is to provide a C++ framework to be used by third party developers to incorporate functionality similar to that provided by the SIMDIS 3D Visualization and Analysis Toolkit within their own applications.
-The SIMDIS SDK serves as the basis for development of the next major SIMDIS release, SIMDIS 10.
+The SIMDIS SDK serves as the basis for development of each new major SIMDIS release.

 The SIMDIS SDK was developed by the Visualization Systems Integration branch of the Tactical Electronic Warfare Division at the U.S. Naval Research